-The board of Blue Shield Germany consists of six individual members and, as is stipulated in the statutes, of persons representing the six constituting (institutional) members.
+The board of Blue Shield Germany consists of six individual members and, as is stipulated in the statutes, of a representative from each of the six constituent members.

 Dr. Klaus Weschenfelder

 The German Library Association (Deutscher Bibliotheksverband e.V., dbv), with its more than 2,100 members, represents about 10,000 libraries nationwide that have c.
 25,000 employes and 11 million users.
 Its central mission is to strengthen libraries so that they may provide free access to information.
 The association focuses on the development of innovative library services for research and society.
 As an actor in the political sphere, it supports libraries, particularly in the fields of information competence and media education, reading promotion and the opportunity for cultural and social participation of all citizens (Link to Website).

 German Society For Cultural Property Protecion (e.V.)

 The German Society for Cultural Property Protection (Deutsche Gesellschaft für Kulturgutschutz e.V., DGKS) dedicates itself to the cause of the protection of cultural property during crises, catastrophes and emergencies.
 Its members are operating on the conviction that cultural property protection is not only a prerogative of the state, but also requires the engagement of civil-society actors and non-profit organisations.
 Following its motto "The protection of cultural property is relevant to us all!", DGKS offers an opportunity for participation to everyone interested in the issue (Link to Website).

 German Commission for UNESCO (e.V.)